Why do I get joint pain at night during perimenopause?

 Does hair thinning get worse before your period during perimenopause?

-Many women notice that hair thinning intensifies in the days leading up to their period during perimenopause.
-This premenstrual flare is driven by the...
+Yes, many women notice that hair thinning intensifies in the days before their period arrives, and during perimenopause this pattern can become signif...

 How long does rage last during perimenopause?